fffonion/lua-resty-openssl/README.md

 `passphrase` is the string for encryption.
 If omitted, an empty string will be used.

-Note in OpenSSL 3.0 `RC2` has been moved to **legacy** provider.
+Note on OpenSSL 3.0 or later, `RC2` has been moved to **legacy** provider.
 In order to decode p12 data with RC2 encryption, you need to [load the legacy provider](#providerload) first.

 [Back to TOC](#table-of-contents)